Exploring the Science of “Sleeping Hot”

 As someone who naturally sleeps hot, I set up an experiment to better understand what’s happening under the covers.
 I designed custom temperature and humidity sensors and wore them on my back and feet for several weeks.
 Then I pulled some generic bedding up around my shoulders and drifted off to sleep.
 What emerged through the data was a picture of a “hot sleeper.”
 Here’s a typical night of mine.

 The temperature under the covers fluctuated significantly.
 What I found is that it skyrocketed soon after bedtime (climbing about 25 degrees) and then stayed within a certain band over the course of the night (hovering around 95 degrees).
 However, this wasn’t all that dramatic.

-The wild swings were interruptive.
-If you look at the relative humidity graph, you can see that the moisture in the air climbed aggressively and then plunged, around 4:30 am.
-In my notes the next morning, I wrote that I woke up sweaty and had to flush the covers with fresh air, because the high humidity, paired with the elevated temperature, felt awful.
-Throughout my research, I observed events like these to be a regular occurrence.
+The relative humidity is where we see big swings.
+If you look at the relative humidity graph, from the same night, you can see that the moisture in the air jumped up and down.
+It climbed aggressively from midnight until about 3:00 a.m. and then plunged.
+What happened is that I woke up sweaty and had to flush the covers with fresh air, because the high humidity, paired with the elevated temperature, felt awful.
+The environment forced me to wake up.

 Throughout my research, I’ve seen this be a common problem for people.
 Even if the room is at the ‘perfect’ sleep temperature of 65–68 degrees and doesn’t change, there are significant fluctuations in relative humidity under the covers; it’s often caused by dense bedding products that restrict proper airflow.
 As a mechanical engineer at Casper — and a hot sleeper — we’ve incorporated a lot of these learnings into the products we design.